 ÌBÀ OBÍNRIN acknowledges the importance and influences of women in traditions in the southern corridor of the United States and around the world.
 The film highlights how women have traditionally and historically connected to nature to support and fortify their communities.

-Moving Spirits artist Kendra J. Ross and invited guests Bianca Medina and Sade Adona will perform in the dance film, Ìbà Obìnrin with Tamara.
-The company is collaborating with cinematographer, Marlon Morrison in the production of the work.
+Moving Spirits artist Kendra J. Ross and invited guests Bianca Medina and Sade Adona perform in the dance film, Ìbà Obìnrin with Tamara.
+The company collaborated with cinematographer, Marlon Morrison in the production of the work.